-From June 1, the Estonian digital prescription will also be accepted at Finnish pharmacies.
+The Estonian digital prescription is also valid in Finland and Croatia pharmacies.
 When purchasing a prescribed medicine, the person only needs to submit an ID card or passport.

 The reimbursement process is the same as for paper prescriptions.
 In Finland, a person insured in Estonia must first pay the full price for the medicine prescribed to him or her in Estonia.
 Later, they can reclaim from EHIF the amount paid for the medicine by submitting a reimbursement application and a medicine purchase receipt.
 For prescriptions issued in Estonia, a prescription is reimbursed based on the conditions and reference price valid in Estonia, and therefore, the reimbursement is done retrospectively.

 For abroad issued prescriptions, a discount prescription will be issued based on an EU insurance certificate (EHIC-European Health Insurance Card, E123, E112).
 The prescription is reimbursed by foreign insurance, and later the foreign insurance will settle accounts with the person's home insurance.
 Reimbursement is based on the price list valid in the foreign country.

 The cross-border digital project is funded by the European Union.
 Other European Union member states are gradually joining the cross-border digital prescription project, and soon medicines can be bought with a digital prescription also in other EU member states in addition to Finland and Croatia.

 Frequently Asked Questions - FAQ